 Food Animal Production: Sheep & Goats

 Learning and working in the sheep program at Cal Poly gives students an uncommon opportunity to interact closely with sheep as undergraduates.
-Beyond building a confidence understanding and working with the animals, the sheep program emphasizes teaching in context of real-world business management techniques and applications.
+Beyond building a confident understanding and working with the animals, the sheep program emphasizes teaching in context of real-world business management techniques and applications.

 Faculty members keep close affiliations with the sheep industry and teach students about current issues like sustainability and resource management.
 Both are essential aspects of working with Cal Poly sheep; in learning proper grazing management techniques, Cal Poly students explore how sheep can be used to improve rangeland quality and even restore native grasslands.